ncsa/Swift-T-Variant-Calling/README.md

 * `-o` The path to the compiled swift-t file (has a .tic extension); on the first run, this file will be created.
 * `-I` This includes some source files that are imported during compilation
 * `-r` This includes some tcl package files needed during compilation
-* `-u` Specifies that the Swift-T code will be compiled only if an already up-to-date version is not found
 * `-n` The number of processes (ranks) Swift-T will open for this run of the workflow
 * `-runfile` The path to the runfile with all of the configuration variables for the workflow